specsolutions/specsync-for-tfs-documentation/roadmap.md

 ## Roadmap

-We have just released v3.3 and the detailed planning of v3.4 has not started yet.
-Smaller compatible feature requests are now provided for v3.3.
+We have just released v3.4 and the detailed planning of v3.5 has not started yet.
+Smaller compatible feature requests are now provided for v3.4.

 ### Planned features

+* Synchronize to multiple Test Suites or to a Test Suite hierarchy.
+We currently collect requirements for this feature.
+Please help use by filling out the [Feature Planning Survey: Synchronizing Test Suite Hierarchies](https://forms.office.com/e/ZTda15AngN).
 * Tag-based remote scope
 * Automatically synchronize Tets Case tags from feature title
 * Cucumber messages test result support
-* Provide more options to build complex Test Suite hierarchies automatically with SpecSync.
 * Interactive synchronization: ask before applying changes